TwinFlame-Development/horoscopeAPI/README.rst

 ==========
 We’re in the business of astrology apps and astrology content.
 This is what we use.

-This API is used to provide the daily horoscopes used by TwinFlame’s Android and iOS applications, which has a sizable active user base.
+This API is used to provide the daily horoscopes used by TwinFlame’s Android and iOS applications, which have a sizable active user base.
 It's lightwight, fast, and stable.

 Do you offer a subscription Horoscope API?
 ==============